jjzcru/clean-architecture-docusaurus/docs/design-patterns/creational-patterns.md

 ## Builder

-Is a design pattern that lets you construct complex objects step by step, it allows you to create different types and representations of an object using the same construction code.
+> Construct complex objects step by step.

+It allows you to create different types and representations of an object using the same construction code.

 **Explanation**